 It’s late now but I will try to dig out and post a couple of articles that you might find interesting on the subject.
 Edit: [links now added]

 This combined with “Revenue Share” model of some affiliate schemes tells you all you need to know about who’s really winning.

 For most investors, CFDs are one of the worst forms of gambling because you can lose multiples of what you have, retail investors shouldn’t be exposed to them but here we are.
 It gets even worse when you consider mind frames like chasing your losses or feeling winning is guaranteed.

 Well, you can get a free lunch by joining the team for our community lunches.
-DM @Toby if keen.
+DM @Freetrade_Team if keen.
 Just sayin!